 Our Fees page covers how we set our fees and includes refund information.
 It adheres to government requirements set annually.
-Fees are calculated on the number of hours enrolled.
-So these prices should be taken as a guide only.
-The student tuition fees as published are subject to change given individual circumstances at enrolment.
+All fees are based on qualification program hours and tuition fees may vary depending on units/hours undertaken or changed electives and student tuition fees as published are subject to change given individual circumstances at enrolment.

 Course Duration and Delivery Mode

 This program is a self-paced competency based program.
 The duration is 24 months or less with RPL.
 If an apprentice or trainee the duration of the program may also be the duration of the training contract with your employer unless otherwise agreed.
 It is usually delivered over 3 years to new apprentices.
 The program is delivered under a workplace training model in your workplace and include at least 4 visits in addition to an enrolment and induction visit over the duration of the program.

 Training Hours and Commitment

 To ensure a student keeps up with course requirements and completes in the nominated duration they will need to commit on average to a minimum of 5 hours per week to complete course requirements and attend any scheduled visits with your trainer for the purpose of training and/or assessment activities.
 You will be required to undertake tasks at work as specified in your course work and training plan.

 Under the workplace training model a workplace is required to provide a (full-time) Trainee or Apprentice 3 hours per week withdrawn from normal or routine duties for the purpose of this training.
 This is included in the 5 hours per week required and not in addition.
 Note: Weekly commitment will vary depending on the unit of competency being undertaken.

 The following types of assessment may be used to assess this course.